Menon-Labs-Plant-Jammer-Group-2/plant-jammer-widget/ADIB.md

 - Frontend

-  - Will the user go back to step 1 to change their selection?
-  - How do I add what the user selected already?
   - For some of the recipes it times out cause it's too big
   - When we remove an ingredient the recipe doesn't update